-- (i) Annual leave on full pay accrues progressively during a year of service according to the employee's ordinary hours of work on the basis of the following: - (a) Employees required to work on a seven day basis (this is definition of shiftworker for the purposes of the NES for full time employees covered by this Agreement)- six weeks annual leave.
+- (i) Annual leave accrues progressively during a year of service according to the employee's ordinary hours of work on the basis of the following: - (a) Employees required to work on a seven day basis (this is definition of shiftworker for the purposes of the NES for full time employees covered by this Agreement)- six weeks annual leave. - (b) All other employees four weeks annual leave.